-This course is designed to fulfill the one credit science requirement for ninth grade students.
-The first semester focuses on introductory physics and earth and space science.
-The second semester focuses on introductory chemistry, as it relates to biology.
+Science 9 is designed as an option to fulfill the one credit science requirements for ninth grade students.
+The first semester focuses on introductory chemistry and how it relates to biology concepts.
+The second semester focuses on earth science, and how it relates to biology concepts.
 Hands-on activities are central to this course and are used to help link the topics to everyday life.